 The technical details of the handover as well as the most updated list of available data centres will be provided by the LEA.

 Security from handover gateway to the LEMF is in the responsibility of the LEA, security from NWO/AP/SvP’s network towards the handover gateway is in the responsibility of the NWO/AP/SvP.

+The technical implementation of an optional encryption between NWO/AP/SvP’s network and the LEA’s handover gateway will be mutually agreed between NWO/AP/SvP and LEA.
+If technically feasible, the NWO/AP/SvP’s shall inform the LEA about the possible encryption options and the encryption tunnel used for this optional encryption should be terminated at the LEA’s handover gateway.

 For all network connections under its responsibility, the NWO/AP/SvP shall use state of the art methods and technology to comply with the general requirements about authenticity, confidentiality and integrity according to relevant ETSI and 3GPP standards referenced in A.1 of this document.